alinz76/django-job-apply/README.md

 # django job apply
-Simple web app for job apply
+Simple web app for job apply with ability to send submitted data to specific mail address.